sainimu78/NiflectSamplePropertyEditor/Doc/English/README.md

 **Niflect** is a native-style C++ reflection framework, that:

 - Generates reflection metadata via **NiflectGenTool** (integrated into build systems)
-- Uses macro tags to declare reflection targets
+- Uses macro tags to declare reflected types and fields

 ## Building